The Life Story of Dr. Bernice Catherine Harper

 Harper retired in 2006 but continues her legacy of leadership.
 She holds positions on the US Steering Committee of the International Council of Social Welfare and the Board of National Association of Social Workers (NASW) Pioneers.
 Harper is also a member of the National Hospice and Palliative Care Organization’s (NHPCO) Diversity Advisory Council, which she helped establish.
 Early in her career, Harper was selected by the League of Women as one of the 11 “Women of Tomorrow.”
 She is the first recipient of the NASW Foundation’s Knee/Wittman Outstanding Achievement Award in Health/Mental Health Policy.
 Harper received the US Health and Human Services Department’s Distinguished Service Award and was inducted into the California Social Work Hall of Distinction in 2017.

 Education has always been important to Harper.
 She believes we have a responsibility to use our skills, knowledge and resources to deploy “soldiers of caring” to help people throughout the world.
-Together with NASW, FHSSA raised funds to establish a scholarship in Harper’s name to support the palliative care education of social workers in Africa.
+Together with NASW, FHSSA raised funds to establish a scholarship fund in Harper’s honor to support the palliative care education of social workers in Africa.
 GPIC continues to manage the fund today in collaboration with the African Palliative Care Association (APCA).
 Harper also worked with Capital Caring, one of the oldest and largest non-profit hospice and palliative care providers in the US, to set up a scholarship fund in her name to help train social workers in this country.

 Dr. Harper with Archbishop Desmond Tutu and Dr. Richard Payne in California, 2001.